-If you don’t take care of your oily skin, pores of your skin can become clogged and enlarged, and dead skin cells may accumulate in those pores.
+If you don’t take proper care of your oily skin, you might have enlarged pores.
+Dead skin cells may then start accumulating in those pores.
 That sets off a chain of events that you are familiar with.

-In this post, let’s try to understand what is oily skin, and what are some common characteristics of oily skin on the face.
+In this post, let’s try to understand what is an oily skin type, and what are some common characteristics of oily skin on the face.
 By knowing this, you can discern it at earliest and act accordingly.

 What Is Oily Skin Type?

 Everyone’s skin needs a certain amount of oil to keep it hydrated.
 These oils when produced in optimum quantities, are good for your skin.